 On Thursday of Week 4 (Friday for online courses), students will complete a final comprehensive exam on course material that has been presented during the course.
-The exam may include a combination of short answer and long answer essays and case studies.
+The exam will include 4 long answer (essay) questions of the instructor's choice.